Lockdown Wellbeing Hub

 Just because we’re in lockdown doesn’t mean we can’t appreciate the outdoors.

-Show your writing skill and talent by entering our We Are Our Words Writing Competition.
-The competition welcomes all writing entries, whether you write about al life experience, a poem, a song, a letter to your past or future self.
-Entries can be sent to firstname.lastname@example.org.
+Show your writing skill and talent by writing about al life experience, a poem, a song, a letter to your past or future self.

 Time for a new routine?

-Many of us have now found ourselves in a pyjama-tinged blur.
+During lockdown, many of us find ourselves in a pyjama-tinged blur.
 While we know this isn’t really good for us, the absence of a routine has left us a little unsure of how to prioritise our day.

-Creating a daily routine that works for you can really help to get us all through the COVID 19 Lockdown.
-Here’s a few ideas to help you make the most out of being at home:
+Creating a daily routine that works for you can really help you get through lockdown.
+Here’s a few ideas to help you make the most of being at home:

 Start Each Morning Well